magento/devdocs/guides/v2.0/config-guide/cache/cache-priv-priv.md

 *   [Step 4: Invalidate private content](#config-cache-priv-how-inval)

 ### Step 1: Create a section source {#config-cache-priv-how-source}
 The section source class is responsible for retrieving data for the section.
-As a best practice, we recommend you implement your code using the `Vendor/ModuleName/CustomerData` namespace.
+As a best practice, we recommend you put your code under the `Vendor/ModuleName/CustomerData` namespace.
 Your classes must implement the [`Magento\Customer\Model\CustomerData\SectionSourceInterface`]({{ site.mage2000url }}app/code/Magento/Customer/CustomerData/SectionSourceInterface.php){:target="_blank"} interface.

-The public method `getSectionData` must return an associative array with data for private block.
+The public method `getSectionData` must return an array with data for private block.

 [Example]({{ site.mage2000url }}app/code/Magento/Catalog/CustomerData/CompareProducts.php#L36-L45){:target="_blank"}